dedusmulntxt/oekaki/README.md

 # simple oekaki board

-the drawing tool itself is by https://github.com/desuwa/tegaki with some slight modifications, rest by me
+the drawing tool itself is by https://github.com/desuwa/tegaki , rest by me

 # installation